-8 Top-Rated Tourist Attractions in Lutherstadt Wittenberg
+11 Top-Rated Tourist Attractions in Wittenberg

-1 Lutherhaus Museum
+1. Lutherhaus Museum

 Address: Collegienstraße 54, 06886 Lutherstadt Wittenberg

-2 The Marktplatz
+2. The Marktplatz

-3 Parish Church of St. Mary
+3. Parish Church of St. Mary

-The oldest building in Wittenberg is the aisled Gothic Parish Church of St. Mary (Stadtkirche St. Marien).
+The oldest building in Wittenberg - and quite possibly the most important - is the aisled Gothic Parish Church of St. Mary (Stadtkirche St. Marien).
 Built between the 13th and 15th centuries, the church is famous the world over as the place where Luther frequently preached.
-Notable features include the church's twin octagonal spires, built in 1558 in Renaissance style, and its winged altar from 1547 designed by Lucas Cranach the Elder.
-Also of interest is the richly decorated font from 1457; an organ noted for its fine tone; a number of paintings by Cranach; and Renaissance epitaphs and tombs, including that of the Reformer Johann Bugenhagen who died here in 1558.
+Notable features include the building's twin octagonal spires, constructed in 1558 in Renaissance style, and its winged altar from 1547 designed by Lucas Cranach the Elder.
+Also of interest is the richly decorated font from 1457; an organ noted for its fine tone; a number of paintings by Cranach; and its many Renaissance epitaphs and tombs, including that of the Reformer Johann Bugenhagen, who died here in 1558.

 Address: Kirchplatz, 06886 Lutherstadt Wittenberg

-4 The Castle Church
+4. The Castle Church (Schlosskirche)

-The lovely Late Gothic Schlosskirche, built in 1500 as All Saints Church, is now better known as the Reformation Memorial Church due to its ties with Martin Luther.
-It was to the church's original wooden doors that Luther nailed his famous Theses in 1517.
+The lovely Late Gothic Castle Church (Schlosskirche), built in 1500 as All Saints Church, is now better known as the Reformation Memorial Church due to its ties with Martin Luther.
+It was to the church's original wooden doors that Luther nailed his famous 95 Theses in 1517.
 Although the original doors were destroyed during the Seven Years War, the present bronze replacements, installed in 1858, bear their Latin text.
-Inside are life-size alabaster statues of Electors Frederick the Wise and John the Constant of Saxony-Wittenberg, the tombs of Luther and Melanchthon, and the Early Renaissance monument of Elector Frederick III from 1527.
+Inside are life-size alabaster statues of Electors Frederick the Wise and John the Constant of Saxony-Wittenberg, the tombs of Luther and fellow Reformer Melanchthon, and the Early Renaissance monument of Elector Frederick III from 1527.
 On the columns of the nave are life-size figures of Luther, Melanchthon, and other Reformers.

 Address: Wilhelm-Weber-Straße 1a, 06886 Lutherstadt Wittenberg

-5 Melanchthon House
+6. Melanchthon House

 Address: Collegienstrasse 60, 06886 Lutherstadt Wittenberg

-6 Cranach House
+7. Cranach House

 Address: Marktplatz 4, 06886 Lutherstadt, Wittenberg

-7 Piesteritz Workers' Estate
+8. Piesteritz Workers' Estate

-Another notable piece of architecture is the brightly colored Dr. Seuss-like Hundertwasserschule, redesigned and renovated by the famous artist from Austria, Friedensreich Hundertwasser, in 1999.
+Another notable piece of architecture is the brightly colored Dr. Seuss-like Hundertwasserschule, redesigned and renovated by the famous artist from Austria Friedensreich Hundertwasser in 1999.
 The school has an interesting visitor center with details of the building's history, along with information relating to the artist.

 Address: Schillerstraße 22a, 06886 Lutherstadt Wittenberg

-8 Museum of Town History
+9. Museum of Town History